halo/tron/README.md

 end
 ```

 You cannot simply test for the `false` as expected return value because it could mean anything.
-Train helps you to check the response objects for every case.
+Tron helps you to check the response objects for every case.

 #### 3. It gives you documentation